buzzysale/Clearcore-DM49C04/README.md

 gunk.
 It doesn't seem that special characters are counted against the input buffer.

 There are three special characters you can input (without quotes) into the serial buffer and it will cause special behavior:
-"%" will display as an empty character, but so will <space>.
+"%" will display as an empty character, but so will "<space>".
 "*" will activate the . between the numbers.
 "#" will activate the . between the numbers.